-Mary Ellen began her career as a business reporter for the Palm Beach Post and moved to Tallahassee as the Post's capital bureau chief.
+Mary Ellen began her career as a business reporter for the Palm Beach Post and moved to Tallahassee as the Post's Capitol bureau chief.
 She was Tallahassee Editor for Florida Trend magazine and worked part-time for the Palm Beach Post for 12 years while her daughters were young.
 She joined the Miami Herald in 2004.

 Mary Ellen was awarded the 2018 Sunshine Award from the Society of Professional Journalists.
 "Her tenacity in accessing government information, reporting and writing it have proven vital in the progression of open government,'' they said.

-She was also honored to share the Goldsmith Award from the Harvard Shorenstein Center, the Worth Bingham Prize for Investigative Journalism, and the Selden Ring Award for Investigative Reporting, for her contribution to Innocent’s Lost, the Miami Herald’s series that examined the deaths of hundreds of children in Florida.
+Mary Ellen was also honored to share the Goldsmith Award from the Harvard Shorenstein Center, the Worth Bingham Prize for Investigative Journalism, and the Selden Ring Award for Investigative Reporting, for her contribution to Innocent’s Lost, the Miami Herald’s series that examined the deaths of hundreds of children in Florida.
 Primary credit for that remarkable project must go to the Herald's Carol Marbin Miller, Audra Burch and Casey Frank.

 Mary Ellen received the 2015 League of Women Voters Making Democracy Work Award for her reporting on the four-year redistricting fight.
 She was given the 2011 Women of Distinction Award from the Girls Scouts of the Big Bend.
 Other awards include Sunshine State Awards, the Alliance of Area Business Publications, and the Columbia University Helen Miller Malloch scholarship.